Blaise Pascal

 What were Blaise Pascal's most important works?

-Pascal's most important works include 'Pensées,' a collection of thoughts on religion and philosophy published posthumously in 1670, and 'Provincial Letters,' a series of letters written between 1656 and 1657 that criticized the Jesuits and defended Jansenism.
+Pascal's most important works include 'Pensées,' a collection of fragments on theology and philosophy published posthumously in 1670, and 'Provincial Letters,' a series of letters written between 1656 and 1657 that criticized the Jesuits and defended Jansenism.
+These works have had a lasting impact on both theology and literature.

 What were Blaise Pascal's most influential theological ideas?